 Farther down is the first canal bridge to be built in Europe, the Répudre Aqueduct, which crosses the river Répudre.
 A few kilometres on is the delightful port of La Somail, which seems to look very much like it would have 300 years ago when it was an overnight stop.

 As you near Béziers, the canal weaves its way somewhat erratically through what was difficult countryside to cut a canal.
 The number of curves increases, sharp bends wend their way, and aqueducts abound – seven in total between Argeliers and Capestang.
 Other great feats of engineering are here, too: the first canal tunnel at Malpas and the Fonsérannes ladder, a succession of 8 locks, rising over 21 metres in the space of 300 metres.

 Béziers signals the last leg of the journey.
 Between here and the Mediterranean are the towns of Villeneuve-Lès-Béziers, and the picturesque Agde, founded 2500 years ago by the Phoenicians and today an architectural treasure trove.
 It is after Agde that you can smell the sea.
 The last 12 kilometres a cycle lane between the Bassin de Thau – a large saltwater lake – and the Mediterranean that leads you into the port of Sète and the end of your Canal du Midi cycling adventure.

 https://www.relaxbiketours.com deliver bikes anywhere along the Canal Du Midi, from Toulouse to Sète.
 So can deliver directly to La Calade

-If you’d like a bit more information about the area around the Canal du Midi please download our free guide ‘Discover 7 Hidden Gems of the South of France’
+If you’d like more information about things to do in the area around the Canal du Midi please download our free guide ‘Discover 7 Hidden Gems of the South of France’